open/close all folders

-- Every 3D Fighting Game, with some exceptions, have implemented this:
+- Almost every 3D Fighting Game has implemented this:

 - The Super Smash Bros. series is all about this trope.
 The means of defeating the opponent most of the time is to force him or her off the stage, which usually has open boundaries as well as native hazards.
 Additionally, they can be knocked into the sky and turned into a star.

 - Virtua Fighter.
 In later installments you have to smash a wall or two first; in the first few installments, before Edge Gravity, it was very easy to ring yourself out by mistake.

 - Mortal Kombat: Deadly Alliance, Mortal Kombat: Deception and Mortal Kombat: Armageddon.
 Sometimes the Ring Out will just result in the battle moving to a different stage.
 In the two latter games, some of those stages have Death Traps, so pushing the character to the bounds meant that they lost the round.